HelloKitty/GladNet/README.md

 # GladNet (Glader's Library of Advanced Development for Network Emulation Technologies)

-Now V4 GladNet4, the 4rd generation of the .NET/C# GladNet networking library.
-The library evolved overtime to support the niche of server/client emulation for game development but expanded to become a generalized C#/.NET networking library with a focus on games networking.
-In short GladNet4 is a library that contains a collection of APIs that allow you to quickly assemble a client or server in C#.
-It has extendable API that can support multiple cryptography schemes and serializers.
+Introducing GladNet4, the 4th generation of the .NET/C# GladNet networking library.
+Originally designed for the niche of server/client network game emulation, GladNet has evolved into a generalized C#/.NET networking library, with a continued focus on games networking.
+GladNet4 offers a collection of APIs that enable developers to quickly build client or server software in .NET/C#.
+The library features an extendable API, supporting multiple cryptography schemes and serializers, making it highly adaptable.

 ## Features